-This Qualified Long-Term Preservation Policy is in effect from the 25/09/2019 date of entry into force to withdrawal.
+This Qualified Long-Term Preservation Policy is in effect from the 05/03/2020 date of entry into force to withdrawal.
+The effect automatically terminates at the issuance of the newer version of the Qualified Long-Term Preservation Policy.

 The present Qualified Long-Term Preservation Policy and the Qualified Long-Term Preservation Practice Statements based on these policies should be reviewed at least annually and their amendment to the potentially changed requirements and prerequisites shall be ensured.